 In 1986, Connelly moved on to Syracuse as an assistant cross country and track coach.
 During his time in central New York, he coached the men's and women's middle distance and distance runners and managed recruiting duties for both programs.

-A native of Pittsburgh, Pa., Connelly and his wife, the former Donna Southerly, are the parents of two children -- daughter, Alexandra, and son, Brendan.
+A native of Pittsburgh, Pa., Connelly and his wife, the former Donna Southerly, are the parents of two children -- daughter, Ali, and son, Brendan.
 Ali is a junior on the West Virginia University soccer team in 2013, while Brendan is a junior at South Bend's Saint Joseph High School.